jkbrzt/cloudtunes/README.md

 for music stored in the cloud (YouTube, Dropbox, etc.) and integrates with [Last.fm](http://www.last.fm/api), Facebook, and [Musicbrainz](https://musicbrainz.org/) for metadata, discovery, and social experience.
-It is similar to services like Spotify, except instead of your local tracks and the fixed Spotify catalog, it works with your music in Dropbox and music videos on YouTube.
+It is similar to services like Spotify, except instead of local tracks and the fixed Spotify catalog, CloudTunes uses your files stored in Dropbox and music videos on YouTube.

 ![screenshot](screenshots/Explore.png)